dentarg/auth0-blog/_posts/2017-06-01-introducing-the-auth0-security-whitepaper.markdown

 ---
 layout: post
-title: "Introducing the Auth0 Security Whitepaper"
+title: "Introducing the Auth0 Security White paper"
-description: "Today we are releasing a whitepaper to describe our approach to security so that our subscribers can understand how their data is protected"
+description: "Today we are releasing a white paper to describe our approach to security so that our subscribers can understand how their data is protected"
 date: 2017-06-01 13:10
 category: Announcements, Resource
 press_release: true